 Here’s a closer look at those tiny buds.
 They should be opening any day now.

 The photos above are close-up shots from the large shrub below.
 It was in our back yard for several years, and grew to about 4 feet tall — poinsettias are actually flowering shrubs.
 Unfortunately, Hurricane Irma destroyed it.
-I replaced it last December, but it will be a while before the new one is this large.
+I replaced it the following December, but it will be a while before the new one is this large.